Julian1777/VisionPilot/README.md

 - **Mapillary** for sign detection
 - **BDD** for vehicle and pedestrian detection

 ## 📚 Datasets & Sources

+> **Note:** The datasets folder is not included in the repository.
+You must download and prepare all datasets yourself.
+The following structure and subfolders are required for the code to work—please organize your downloaded and processed datasets to match this layout:

 - **Lane Detection:**
-  - CU Lane Dataset (`datasets/lane-detection/`)
+  - Place CU Lane Dataset in `datasets/lane-detection/`
-  - Processed Culane with sorted masks, images, and annotations (`lane-detection/processed/`, Raw Dataset `lane-detection/raw/`)
+  - Processed Culane with sorted masks, images, and annotations in `lane-detection/processed/` and raw data in `lane-detection/raw/`
 - **Traffic Sign Classification:**
-  - GTSRB Dataset
+  - Place GTSRB Dataset in the appropriate subfolder
 - **Traffic Sign Detection:**
-  - Unprocessed Mapillary Sign Dataset (`datasets/traffic-sign/raw`)
+  - Place unprocessed Mapillary Sign Dataset in `datasets/traffic-sign/raw`
-  - Processed dataset for yolov8 format (`datasets/traffic-sign/processed-yolo/`)
+  - Processed dataset for yolov8 format in `datasets/traffic-sign/processed-yolo/`
 - **Traffic Light Detection & Classification:**
-  - Unprocessed DLDT & LISA Datasets (`datasets/traffic-light/raw`)
+  - Place unprocessed DLDT & LISA Datasets in `datasets/traffic-light/raw`
-  - Combined DLDT & LISA datasets sorted by light state(`datasets/traffic-light/processed/merged_dataset`)
+  - Combined DLDT & LISA datasets sorted by light state in `datasets/traffic-light/processed/merged_dataset`
-  - Combined Dataset processed for YOLO training(`datasets/traffic-light/processed/yolo_dataset`)
+  - Combined dataset processed for YOLO training in `datasets/traffic-light/processed/yolo_dataset`
 - **Vehicle & Pedestrian Detection:**
-  - BDD100K (Not in repo due to size, can be found on kaggle profile) (`datasets/vehicle-pedestrian/`)
+  - Place BDD100K in `datasets/vehicle-pedestrian/` (download from Kaggle profile)
 - **Debug Visualizations:**
-  - Traffic light debug visualizations (`datasets/traffic-light/debug_visualizations/`)
+  - Place traffic light debug visualizations in `datasets/traffic-light/debug_visualizations/`
-  - Results visualizations (`results/traffic-sign-classification/visualizations/`, `results/vehicle-pedestrian/visualizations/`)
+  - Place results visualizations in `results/traffic-sign-classification/visualizations/` and `results/vehicle-pedestrian/visualizations/`

 ## 📊 Results

 For qualitative and quantitative results, see the demo section above and the `results/` folder for visualizations, metrics, and sample outputs.
+Example outputs include:

+  - `results/traffic-sign-classification/metrics/` (JSON, curves)
+  - `results/traffic-sign-detection/weights/` (YOLO checkpoints)
+  - `results/vehicle-pedestrian/visualizations/` (confusion matrices, sample batches)

 ## ⚡ Quickstart & Usage